Gloy-Rahal Racing: Team history

 At Phoenix, Rezendes started and finished 15th.
-While at the final 1997 season race in Las Vegas, Rezendes qualified 37th, in a qualyfing field that had 62 trucks for only 40 spots for the race, and finished 32nd, out of the race.
+While at the final 1997 season race in Las Vegas, Rezendes qualified 37th, in a qualifying field that had 62 trucks for only 40 spots for the race, and finished 32nd, out of the race.

 In 1998, the team competed full-time in the category and started the year with Rezendes.
 In the first four race of the season, In the first four races, his best starting position was ninth at Phoenix and his best finish was ninth at Homestead-Miami.
 From the fifth race on, Rezendes did not continue with Gloy-Rahal Racing and the team looked for a new driver.

 At Evergreen, the driver was Ernie Cope, who finished 24th, at I-70 Speedway it was Dennis Setzer, who finished 31st out of the race due to transmission problems.
 Dorsey Schroeder returned to the team the following race at Watkins Glen, finish 14th, and in Texas Setzer returned to the team with a 14th place.

 From the ninth race on, Tony Roper was the driver of the #55 Ford for the remaining 19 events.
-His best inish was 4th at Memphis and his best result was a second-place at Indianapolis Raceway Park behind Jack Sprague, which would be the best finish in the team's history.
+His best finish was 4th at Memphis and his best result was a second-place at Indianapolis Raceway Park behind Jack Sprague, which would be the best finish in the team's history.
 Roper had 3 top 10 and only 1 top 5 that season with the team, and ended up 16th in the driver's championship.

-For 1999 Gloy-Rahal Racing fired Roper in order to hire Ron Barfield Jr. being his second stint with the team.
+For 1999, Gloy-Rahal Racing fired Roper in order to hire Ron Barfield Jr. his second stint with the team.
 In the opening race at Homestead, Barfield started fifth and led 29 laps, the first since Dave Rezendes at Sonoma in 1997.
 However, during a pit stop, the mechanics were unable to tighten all the lug nuts, and when Barfield returned to the pits to solve it, the jack was stuck, losing many positions.
 Even so, Barfield was moving up from 19th place to third, but finished the race 15th, after a crash in the final laps.

 In the third race at Evergreen, Barfield led four laps, and was second for much of the race.
 Jack Sprague overtook him on the last lap, finishing third.
 However, until race 22 at Las Vegas Barfield earned 2 additional top 10 finishes at Pikes Peak and Nashville, where he led 24 laps.
 He also had 7 retirements, 5 due to crashes at Homestead, Mesa Marin, Memphis, Texas, and Nazareth.

 The driver and team parted ways after that race in Las Vegas by mutual agreement.
 Ron was 18th in the driver's championship.
 For the last races of the year the team tapped Tony Roper again to run the truck at Louisville, where he started 11th and finished 18th.
 Then Boris Said was in Texas, where e started 28th and finished 34th due to a crash, and for the last race of the year in Fontana, the team hired Butch Miller, who started in the race in 13th position and finished 11th.